A class can be derived from an existing class using the general form:

 };

-Visibility of Inherited members
+- Visibility of Inherited members:

 One aspect of the derived class is the visibility of its inherited members.
 The access specifier keywords public, protected, and private are used to specify how the base class members are to be accessible to the derived class.
 The new keyword protected specifies that a member is accessible to other member functions within its own class and any class immediately derived from the member function's class.
 When you declare a derived class without a base class access specifier, the derivation is considered private.
+When a base class is declared private, its public and protected members are considered private members of the derived class, while private functions of the base class are inaccessible to any derived class.

 Consider developing a class to represent students at a college or university: